MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/1-introduction.md

 > [!NOTE]
 > Azure Static Web Apps is currently in preview.

-When you create a new app, the Static Web Apps service is set to watch a branch in the repo for changes.
-The service also creates a GitHub Actions workflow file in the app repository, which contains configuration settings for the build action.

-Every time you push commits or accept pull requests into the watched branch, the GitHub Action starts up and your site is automatically built and deployed.
+When you create an Azure Static Web Apps resource, Azure sets up a GitHub Actions workflow in the app's source code repository that monitors a branch of your choice.
+Every time you push commits or accept pull requests into the watched branch, the GitHub Action automatically builds and deploys your app and its API to Azure.

-Azure host and serves your static web app while Azure Functions powers back-end API functionality, which provides automatic scaling out and scaling in based on demand to the API.
+Azure hosts and serves your static web app while Azure Functions powers back-end API functionality, which provides automatic scaling out and scaling in based on demand to the API.

 ### Key features

-- **Globally distributed web hosting** putting static content like HTML, CSS, JavaScript, and images closer to your users.
+- **Globally distributed web hosting** puts static content like HTML, CSS, JavaScript, and images closer to your users.
-- **Integrated API** support provided by Azure Functions.
+- **Integrated API** support provided by Azure Functions
-- **First-party GitHub integration** where repository changes trigger builds and deployments.
+- **First-party GitHub integration** where repository changes trigger builds and deployments
-- **Free SSL certificates**, which are automatically renewed.
+- **Free SSL certificates**, which are automatically renewed
-- **Unique preview URLs**, for pull requests
+- **Unique preview URLs** for previewing pull requests

 ## Learning objectives